meonkeys/mesos-doc-test/Running-Mesos-On-Mac-OS-X-(Single-Node-Cluster).md

    - View the output file:
     `~/mesos/frameworks/hadoop-0.20.2$ bin/hadoop dfs -cat /user/billz/output/part-r-00000`

 ### Congratulation!
-You have Hadoop running on mesos and mesos running on your Mac OS X!
+You have Hadoop running on mesos, and mesos running on your Mac OS X!

 ## Need more help?